|The Way to Eden.|

 This belief in "one" is why Apple's mice, track pads, iPhones, etc., from the beginning, have only one button.
 One is where it all begins.

 What's the simplest numeral system?
-It's certainly not base 10 (decimal) since you have to memorize 10 different digits.
+It's not base 10 (decimal) since you have to memorize 10 different digits.
 Is it base 2 (binary)?
-After all, computers and human DNA work in binary (ones and zeros or A-T and C-G combinations) for storing information.
+After all, computers and human DNA use binary to store information (ones and zeros, or A-T and C-G combinations).
 Certainly binary is the simplest?
 Au contraire; how many people can convert 1010 from binary to base 10?
 Not simple... not simple at all.

 |The simplest numeral system.|